zephinzer/gtcdk8s/README.md

 ### Software
 It is highly recommended that the command `minikube start` works on your machine before the workshop as this workshop will be conducted in a constrained period of time.

-Follow the instructions at [this page](./00-setup/README.md) to get your machine ready for the workshop!
+Follow the instructions at [THIS PAGE](./00-setup/README.md) to get your machine ready for the workshop!